 - Significant Penalty Imposed for Not Filing Expatriation Form

-If you expatriated after June 16, 2008, the new IRC 877A expatriation rules apply to you if any of the following statements apply.
+If you expatriated on or after June 17, 2008, the new IRC 877A expatriation rules apply to you if any of the following statements apply.

 - Your net worth is $2 million or more on the date of your expatriation or termination of residency.